Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .00					| 37 Go straight or left											|
 | .00	      			| 27 Pedestrians					 				|
 | .00				    | 29 Bicycle crossing        							|

+For the sixth image Right-of-way at the next intersection, the model is very sure that this is Right-of-way at the next intersection (probability of 1).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|